marcosotb/dbsd-dec-2022/README.md

 train_dreambooth.py needs to be modified since calls (introduced Jan 5th 2023) are made that require Accelerate 0.14.0 but we are using 0.12.0.
 Specifically, references to the use of `accelerator.unwrap_model(model, keep_fp32_wrapper=True)`. need to be changed to just `accelerator.unwrap_model(model)`

+# Cell 1
+Mount Google Drive.
+This isn't essential but if you store training images, models there then you need to mount it.

+# Cell 2
+Build Environment.
+Downloads and installs required dependencies.